shanelnumber5/341-web-design/_docs/topic-07/02-iframes/page-08.md

 <div class="divider-heading"></div>

 The other common use of the embeddable iframe element is to include media players in your site, such as those from YouTube, Vimeo, SoundCloud, or Bandcamp.
+When I embed our design lecture videos into Moodle, this is how I do it!

 You will learn how to do this later in the Topic.